Top 8 risk management strategies in forex trading

 # 5 – Keep your emotions in check

 It is normal to feel anxious when the market is moving against you.
 Similarly, it is easy to get excited when your prediction comes true.
 You may feel overconfident after a few wins or experience fear and stress after the currency pair moves contrary to your expectations.
-These emotions blur you from making the right decision at the right time, significantly since the forex market can move quickly and require you to act quickly.
+These emotions tend to blur you from making the right decision at the right time, especially since the forex market can move very fast and require you to act quickly.

 The best way to keep emotions in check is to have a pre-determined trading strategy.
 You can use technical indicators to formulate your strategy and test the strategy on your demo account.
 Once you begin forex trading using the live account, relying on your strategy helps you leave your emotions at the door.